Who is on the Board?

 up to two may be students of the University nominated by the students

-at least one and no more than none shall be co-opted members (at least one of this number shall be a person who has experience in the provision of education)
+at least one and no more than nine shall be co-opted members (at least one of this number shall be a person who has experience in the provision of education)

 The most recent determination of membership numbers was approved by the Board on 20 July 2017 with a determination of 22 members.

-For information on forthcoming and future vacancies please contact the University Secretary and Clerk to the Board of Governors here.
+For information on forthcoming and future vacancies please contact the University Secretary and Clerk to the Board of Governors.

 The current membership of the Board is provided below.

 Pro-Chancellor and Chairman of the Board of Governors

 Committee Membership: Finance Committee, HR Committee, Remuneration Committee, Nominations and Governance Committee (Chair) and Honorary Awards Committee